-McNeil, who died this year at the age of 94, spent his working life in pharmacology.
+McNeil, who died in 2010 at the age of 94, spent his working life in pharmacology.
 The beginning of his career at McNeil Laboratories coincided with the establishment of the Federal Food, Drug, and Cosmetic Act of 1938.
 It continued with the development of Tylenol and carried on even after McNeil Laboratories was sold to Johnson & Johnson.

 McNeil’s initial interests lay in research, and he studied physiological chemistry and bacteriology at Yale—in between working summer jobs at a cattle ranch, a hotel, and a summer camp.
 At the age of 20, after his grandfather’s death, McNeil joined the family firm.
 To give himself a better grounding in the business, he studied pharmacology at Philadelphia College of Pharmacy and Temple University.
 One of his first tasks at McNeil Laboratories was to ensure that the company’s manufacturing processes complied with the 1938 FDA act, which focused on drug safety following a previously laissez-faire approach to drug regulation.
 McNeil described those years as a time when “pharmacology was coming of age and . . . therapeutics and pharmaceutical products had to be based on pharmacology, [including] toxicology and the necessary human studies to ensure safety for use.”